phetsims/phet-info/doc/phet-software-design-patterns.md

 This is a standard pattern described in https://en.wikipedia.org/wiki/Singleton_pattern.

-When using JavaScript and a module loading system (like RequireJS), there are two patterns that we use for Singletons.
+When using JavaScript and a module loading system (like ES6 modules), there are two patterns that we use for Singletons.

 The first is to create a class and then return a single instance of the class *instead* of returning the class itself.